 Financial Conduct Authority (FCA)

-The Financial Conduct Authority was form on 1 April 2013 and replaced the Financial Services Authority (FSA).
+The Financial Conduct Authority was formed on 1 April 2013 and replaced the Financial Services Authority (FSA).
 They regulate financial firms in the UK.

 A fixed rate loan has an interest rate that will not change during the term of the loan.